Last Reviewed: Fri, Feb 4, 2022

 You can find the health insurance exchange for the District of Columbia at DC Health Link.
 This is where you can learn about the various health insurance options available to you under Obamacare.
 If you see a plan you like, you'll be guided through the enrollment process online.

-In the District of Columbia, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a navigator (often called a "certified assister" in D.C.) or from a licensed health insurance agent or broker.
+In the District of Columbia, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a certified enrollment assistant or from a licensed health insurance agent or broker.

 Getting Help by Phone